How to apply to the Mundus Journalism master's programme

 How to arrange your Application Package

-The title of the pdf has to follow the guidelines stated in item 9.
+• The PDF must be named according to the guidelines in item 9.

 1. Application Form

-Kindly note that during the application process, you'll need to choose your second-year specialisation.
-Once admission is granted to this specific specialisation, it's important to be aware that the selected specialisation cannot be modified.
+Kindly note that during the application process, you will need to choose your second-year specialisation.
+Once admission is granted to this specific specialisation, it is important to be aware that the selected specialisation cannot be modified.

 Within the application form, you will find a section called Application Reflections.
-These reflections are related to your academic and journalistic past as well as your future career expectations.
-Though short, your answers will be evaluated thoroughly by the Selection Committee not only on content but also on writing style, quality and clarity, hence, we urge you to pay attention to this part.
+These reflections are related to your academic and journalistic background as well as your future career expectations.
+Though short, your answers will be evaluated thoroughly by the Selection Committee not only on content but also on writing style, quality, and clarity.
+Therefore, we urge you to pay close attention to this part.

 2. Academic documents

-Please include official graduation certificates (if already graduated) and transcript of records from all your previous university/college studies.
-Transcripts should provide full details of the degree class and grades you received in each unit or module.
+Please include official graduation certificates (if already graduated) and transcripts of records from all your previous university/college studies.
+The transcripts should provide full details of the degree class and the grades you received in each unit or module.

 To ensure that the best candidates are admitted, the consortium has decided to give priority to academic merit, hence, a minimum of an above-average class mark/GPA is expected.